how to get rid of a pregnant looking belly

 The female body undergoes several changes during pregnancy.
 The most obvious of which is how much the abdomen enlarges to make space for the growing baby.

 After birth, new moms can lose weight almost immediately but hormone changes that encourage fat storage around the midsection during pregnancy can result in a lingering post-pregnancy belly.
+Many women search for ways on how to get rid of a pregnant looking belly, especially when bloating or postpartum changes persist despite weight loss.

-Another cause of post-pregnancy belly is diastasis recti, a condition in which abdominal separation occurs during or after pregnancy.
-[5] It happens when the rectus abdominis muscles, which run along the front of the abdomen and are often referred to as the ‘six pack’, separate from one another.
+Another cause of post-pregnancy belly is diastasis recti, a condition in which abdominal separation occurs during or after pregnancy [5].
+It happens when the rectus abdominis muscles, which run along the front of the abdomen and are often referred to as the ‘six pack’, separate from one another.

 How to Tone Your Post-Pregnancy Belly